elmahio/documentation/docs/setup-deployment-tracking.md

 (replace `MY_USERNAME` and `MY_PASSWORD` with your Azure deployment credentials and `API_KEY` with your elmah.io API key located on your profile)

 The script generates a new version string from the current date and time.
 How you want your version string looking, is really up to you.
-To fetch additional informations about the deployment, the Kudu `deployments` endpoint is requested with the current commit id.
+To fetch additional information about the deployment, the Kudu `deployments` endpoint is requested with the current commit id.
 Finally, the script creates the deployment using the elmah.io REST API.

 ### Using Octopus Deploy